 The Belt and Road Initiative (BRI): Reshaping the Global Value Chain

-ACCA (the association of Chartered Certified Accountants), the EU-Asia Centre, the European Movement International (EMI) and UEAPME are jointly hosting a multistakeholder conference on The Belt and Road Initiative (BRI): Reshaping the Global Value Chain, to discuss the implications of China’s grand scheme to link Asia and Europe together via new massive infrastructure projects in Central Asia, the Middle East, Africa and the Balkans.
+The Europrean Movement International, ACCA (the association of Chartered Certified Accountants), the EU-Asia Centre, and UEAPME are delighted to invite you to their multi-stakeholder conference on The Belt and Road Initiative (BRI): Reshaping the Global Value Chain, to discuss the implications of China’s initiative to link Asia and Europe together via new large-scale infrastructure projects in Central Asia, the Middle East, Africa and the Balkans.